njmiklos/thesis-scripts-har-smart-home/README.md

 ```
 # 🛠️ Usage Instructions
 ## 1. Install Dependencies
-There are a couple of libraries I have used.
-You will need them too in order to run the scripts.
+There are a couple of libraries used in this project.
+You'll need them to run the scripts.
+1. Make sure you have Python installed with `python --version` or `python3 --version` for higher versions.
+If no specific version is shown, e.g., `Python 3.10.12`, you need to install Python.
-1. Optional, recommended: Create and activate a virtual environment of your choice.
+2. a.
+Optional, recommended: Create a virtual environment.
+If you're not familiar with virtual environments, here's a quick guide: A virtual environment is like a container for your project.
+It keeps your project's packages isolated from the rest of your system, which helps prevent conflicts and clutter.
+If you delete the environment, everything installed in it disappears with it.
+    i.
+Choose where to store your environments.
+I like having a dedicated `venvs` directory in my home folder, which you can also create: `mkdir ~/venvs`.
+    ii.
+Create a virtual environment in the directory called `shproject` (you can choose a different name, it is only meant to mean something to you because you will be using it): `python3 -m venv ~/venvs/shproject`.
+To work in it, you need to activate it: `source ~/venvs/shproject/bin/activate`.
+You can see if the environment is active if its name is in the parentheses in front of you username in the terminal, e.g., `(shproject) user@hostname:~$`.
+When you are done working in the environment, deactivate it with `deactivate` (`(shproject)` will vanish).
+2. b.
+Activate the virtual environment.
-2. Optional, recommended: Upgrade pip with `pip install --upgrade pip`.
+3. Optional, recommended: Upgrade pip with `pip install --upgrade pip`.
-3. Navigate to the project's root directory: `cd thesis-scripts-har-smart-home`.
+4. Navigate to the project's root directory: `cd thesis-scripts-har-smart-home`.
-4. Install all required packages: `pip install -r requirements.txt`.
+5. Install all required packages: `pip install -r requirements.txt`.
-5. Optional, recommended: Verify the installation with `pip list`.
+6. Optional, recommended: Verify the installation by listing all packages within the virtual environment: `pip list`.
+The list should match the content of `requirements.txt`.
 ## 2. Create an .env File
 To run the scripts, you must create a .env file with environment variables for paths and database credentials.
 The .env file is not included in this repository to protect privacy and security.
 ### .env File Example